astroDimitrios/git-novice/episodes/03-create.md

-It is important to note that `git init` will create a repository that can include subdirectories and their files---there is no need to create separate repositories nested within the `recipes` repository, whether subdirectories are present from the beginning or added later.
-Also, note that the creation of the `recipes` directory and its initialization as a repository are completely separate processes.
+It is important to note that `git init` will create a repository that can include subdirectories and their files---there is no need to create separate repositories nested within the `weather` repository, whether subdirectories are present from the beginning or added later.
+Also, note that the creation of the `weather` directory and its initialization as a repository are completely separate processes.

 If we use `ls` to show the directory's contents,